 What I love most about this method is that you can easily see each and every onion, so you can keep track of any that are rotting.
-That is much more difficult when your onions are stored several layers deep in a basket!
+That is much more difficult when you store onions several layers deep in a basket or bag!

-Before hanging, you’ll want to make sure your onions are fully cured – I like to lay mine out in a shaded, covered, but well-ventilated location for two weeks or so, until the outer skins are papery and the stalks are fully dry.
+Before hanging, you’ll want to make sure your onions are fully cured – I like to lay mine out in a shaded, covered, but the well-ventilated location for two weeks or so, until the outer skins are papery and the stalks are fully dry.

 When you’re ready to use an onion, simply cut it off the rope.

 It’s best to store onions in a cool dry place, like a shed or a root cellar.
 Read my Building a Homestead Root Cellar Ebook to get started!